 Applicants with good to excellent credit scores are more likely to get a good deal on online installment loans.
 That’s because many lenders use underwriting software that rely heavily on your credit history when determining your eligibility.

-4 top factors to consider when comparing installment loans
+What to look for when comparing loans

 - Loan amounts.
 Will you be able to take out exactly how much you need?
 Try to avoid unnecessarily larger loans — that can lead to extra debt.

 - Interest rates.
 Be skeptical of lenders that won’t give you an interest rate upfront.
 Try to get an estimate of your APR — your combined interest and fees — as early as you can.